Capping API usage

-Individual users are identified either by their IP address or by a unique string; if you're creating a server-side application (where the calling code is hosted on a server that you own) that makes requests on behalf of users, your requests must include the
+Individual users are identified by a unique string; if you're creating a server-side application (where the calling code is hosted on a server that you own) that makes requests on behalf of users, your requests must include the

 Note: Although per-user limits are specified in queries per second, we permit short-term usage spikes.
 Therefore, you should set your limits based on sustained average traffic levels.
 If anyone tries to use an API in excess of these settings, the requests will trigger a limit exceeded error.

-These parameters are used for capping requests per user per second; you can't use them for whitelisting.
+quotaUser parameter is only used for capping requests per user per second.
 If you don't send the

-quotaUserparameters, then all calls are listed as coming directly from the server-side machine itself, in which case calls can't be capped by user.
+quotaUser parameter, then all calls are attributed to your server machines, in which case calls can't be capped by user.

-When sending the user's IP address or other identifier, be sure that you comply with any local laws, including any laws relating to the disclosure of any personal information you send with each request.
+When sending any user identifier, be sure that you comply with any local laws, including any laws relating to the disclosure of any personal information you send with each request.
 Best practice is to include as little personal information as possible.

 Modify the number of requests (available only when billing is enabled)

 You can set daily limits to all requests to any billable API.
 Most APIs set default limits, but you can change that limit up to a maximum specified by Google.

 To view or change daily billable limits for your API, do the following: